deepghs/waifuc/README.md

 Efficient Train Data Collector for Anime Waifu.

+**This project is still under development, official version will be released soon afterwards.**

 ## Installation

 You can simply install it with `pip` command line from the official PyPI site.